4. Paradis

 Founded on the remote Island of Iona in far western Scotland, the community traces its inspiration back to the 6th century, when St. Columba found his way from Ireland and established an outpost from which he evangelized all of Scotland.
 Eventually, he spread a Celtic form of Christianity that still resonates strongly today.

 John Bell (b.
-1949) grew up in Kilmarnock, a rural town south of Glasgow.
-He received degrees in arts and theology from the University in Glasgow.
-He was ordained by the Church of Scotland in 1978 and appointed youth coordinator for the Presbytery of Glasgow.
+1949) grew up in a rural town south of Glasgow.
+He received degrees in arts and theology from the University in Glasgow. and appointed youth coordinator for the Presbytery of Glasgow.

 Since then he has become the international troubadour of the Community, guiding its publications in worship and music, preaching at conferences around the world and composing many songs that enumerate the themes of the Community.

-Characteristic of Mr. Bell’s style, the text is prophetic, using many words not usually found in traditional hymns.
-“The Summons” of Christ is to a radical Christianity.
-We are challenged to “leave yourself behind” and to “risk the hostile stare” (stanza two), “set the prisoner free” and “kiss the leper clean” (stanza three), and “use the faith you’ve found to reshape the world around” (stanza four).
+Characteristic of Bell’s style, the text is prophetic, using many words not usually found in traditional hymns.
+“The Summons” of Christ is a calling to a radical Christianity.
+Jesus calls us to “leave yourself behind” and to “risk the hostile stare” (stanza two), “set the prisoner free” and “kiss the leper clean” (stanza three), and “use the faith you’ve found to reshape the world around” (stanza four).

-The tune is a traditional Scottish ballad entitled KELVINGROVE, named after a section of Glasgow.
+The tune is a traditional Scottish ballad.
 Mr. Bell often uses traditional melodies from Ireland, Scotland and England for his hymns.
-These tried and true tunes make the songs not only singable, but often provide a Celtic flavor.
-Mr. Bell, the purpose for singing is to engage people in a fuller participation in the congregation’s song, stretch their faith and encourage them to live in a manner that reflects justice.
+These tried and true tunes make the songs not only singable, but often provide singing that engages people in a fuller participation in the congregation’s song, stretch their faith and encourage them to live in a manner that reflects justice.

 To listen: